ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/competitions/roy-orbison-vinyl-edition.markdown

   \ accompany some of the most beloved gems from Orbison’s career—not only singles\
   \ like “Blue Bayou,” “The Crowd” and “Crawling Back,” but fan favorites like “Heartbreak\
   \ Radio” plus “California Blue,” “Danny Boy” and “Walk On,” three tracks that were\
-  \ included after Roy’s estate reached out to fans for their feedback.</p> \r\n<p>Additionally,\
+  \ included after Roy’s estate reached out to fans for their feedback.</p> \n<p>Additionally,\
   \ the album will feature instrumental backing from “Roy’s boys”: his three sons\
   \ Wesley, Roy Jr. (on guitars) and Alex (playing drums).
 The album also features\
   \ backing vocals on eight tracks from the “Orbison girls”: Emily Orbison (Wesley’\
   s daughter), Jen Hicks (Wesley’s fiancé), Åsa Orbison (Roy Jr.’s wife) and Erika\
   \ Wolf Orbison (Alex’s wife – their forthcoming daughter kicks along to the beat\
   \ as well).
 Tracks like “Unchained Melody” and “Heartbreak Radio” feature as many\
-  \ as eight Orbisons, counting Roy himself.</p>"
+  \ as eight Orbisons, counting Roy himself.</p>\n"
 entry-title: "Win Roy Orbison Unchained Melodies vinyl edition!"
-entry-content: "Enter the draw to win Roy Orbison Unchained Melodies vinyl edition\
+entry-content: "<p>Enter the draw to win Roy Orbison Unchained Melodies vinyl edition\
-  \ by completing the form below before 23:59 on 28th of January 2019."
+  \ by completing the form below before 23:59 on 28th of January 2019.</p>\n"
 has-winner: false
 prize-description: "Roy Orbison Unchained Melodies vinyl edition."
 special-conditions: "This competition is also available on: https://aaa.nme.com/competitions/roy-orbison-vinyl-edition\r\